 Head and Neck Cancer Awareness Month: Possible Link to Mental Health Disorders

 Over 80% of head and neck cancers are linked to tobacco usage.
-Reducing tobacco use of any kind is the best way to prevent the development of head and neck cancer.
+Reducing the use of any kind of tobacco is the best way to prevent the development of head and neck cancer.
 It has also been found that a poor diet and alcohol consumption may be other common risk factors.
 A poor diet low in vitamins A and B can increase a person’s risk of head and neck cancer.
-Individuals that use tobacco or consume alcohol are encouraged to undergo a general health screening each year.
-This is a simple screening where a doctor examines the nose, mouth, throat and neck for any abnormities or lumps.
-It is also recommended tobacco users and non-tobacco users schedule regular dental check-ups.
+Individuals who use tobacco or consume alcohol are encouraged to undergo a general health screening each year.
+This is a simple screening where a doctor examines the nose, mouth, throat, and neck for any abnormalities or lumps.
+It is also recommended that tobacco users and non-tobacco users schedule regular dental check-ups.

 A diagnosis of a mental health disorder may be uncontrollable, but it is possible to take preventative steps and identify head and neck cancers in an early stage.